 You begin to feel attached to a city when you take a half-day trip and, as you drive back in the evening, realize you’ve been missing it.
-Watching the sunset and the twilight colours, the cars on the highway and the skyline ahead, a familiar feeling slowly feels your heart.
+Watching the sunset and the twilight colours, the cars on the highway and the skyline ahead, a familiar feeling slowly fills your heart.
 So, one summer, while I was staying in Stockholm enjoying its slow pace and charming islands, I had a sort of epiphany.
-This city was starting to feel like home to me, as I realized on my way back after spending an afternoon in Uppsala, north of the Swedish capital.
+This city was starting to feel like home to me.
+I realized this on my way back after spending an afternoon in Uppsala, north of the Swedish capital.

-Beyond the houses stand out the spires of the Gothic cathedral, inside of which are the frescos telling Saint Erik’s story and the tombs of Linnaeus, the famous scientist, and King Gustav Vasa (whose sword is in the treasure hall).
-It was Gustav Vasa himself who had the castle built, an imposing building that was reconstructed on the hill after a terrible fire in 1702.
+Beyond the houses stand out the spires of the Gothic cathedral.
+Inside are the frescos telling Saint Erik’s story and the tombs of Linnaeus, the famous scientist, and King Gustav Vasa, whose sword is in the treasure hall.
+It was Gustav Vasa himself who had the castle built.
+This imposing building was reconstructed on the hill after a terrible fire destroyed it in 1702.
 Beyond the cathedral stands Uppsala University with its incredible library, in which is kept the original sheet music of Mozart’s Magic Flute.

 But it is Gamla Uppsala that brings me back to the mythical atmosphere of ancient Sweden.
-The oldest part of the town is surrounded by sweet, green slopes that reminds me of the Hobbiton village described by Tolkien.
-Among the trees are small houses with their chocolate coloured roofs, and an old Viking church stands alone, with an 11th-century rune stone set into the wall.
+The oldest part of the town is surrounded by sweet, green slopes.
+It reminds me of the Hobbiton village described by Tolkien.
+Among the trees are small houses with their chocolate coloured roofs.
+An old Viking church stands alone, with an 11th-century rune stone set into the wall.

 Fascinated by the small towns, we decide to visit Sigtuna, the first Swedish town founded in 980 A.D. on Lake Mälaren.
-What I find is the typical Nordic village, with a main street – Stora Gatan – and narrow lanes in which are hidden little shops and cafés.
-Under the summer light caressing the landscape, we go to the marina, where there’s a restaurant (the Boathouse Tavern & Bar) and people gather to enjoy the summer afternoons, when the sun never sets.
-It would be a pity to stay inside in a day like this, but Sigtuna Museum seems to be an interesting place to visit: inside there’s a curious collection of wooden objects and even pieces of contemporary design.
+What I find is the typical Nordic village, with a main street called Stora Gatan.
+In the narrow lanes are hidden little shops and tearooms.
+Under the summer light caressing the landscape, we go to the marina.
+There’s a restaurant, the Boathouse Tavern & Bar, and people gather to enjoy the summer afternoons, when the sun never sets.
+It would be a pity to stay inside in a day like this, but Sigtuna Museum seems to be an interesting place to visit.
+Inside there’s a curious collection of wooden objects and even pieces of contemporary design.

 However, I prefer to walk.
-I look around, drinking in the colours and the lively atmosphere, watching tourists go in and out of the artisans’ shops and the cats dozing on the doorways, following the scent of baked bread and pinewood.
-The walk brings me to Mariakyrkan, a 13th century church that is also one of the oldest brick building in the Lake Mälaren valley, then back to the village.
+I look around, drinking in the colours and the lively atmosphere.
+I watch the tourists go in and out of the artisans’ shops and the cats dozing on the doorways, following the scent of baked bread and pinewood.
+The walk brings me to Mariakyrkan.
+This 13th century church is also one of the oldest brick building in the Lake Mälaren valley.
+Then I go back to the village.